leanprover-community/blog/posts/tradeoff-of-defining-types-as-subobjects.md

 The first option, most loyal to the description of the unit circle as a submonoid of the complex plane, is to simply define the unit circle as a `Submonoid Complex`.
-We will call the "Subobject design".
+We will call this the "Subobject design".

 ```lean
 -- Subobject design